The Glossy Revolution: How Fashion and Glamour Shaped Nude Photography (1950s-1970s)

 Guy Bourdin (1928–1991): Surrealism, Fetish, and Fatalism

-A protégé of Man Ray, Guy Bourdin brought a surrealist, provocative, and often unsettling vision to his fashion work for French *Vogue* and Charles Jourdan shoes.
-He created complex, mysterious, and richly colored narratives in which the human form—nude or clothed—was often just one element in a bizarre and sometimes sinister story.
-His work explored fetishistic imagery, often focusing on legs and shoes, and was filled with a sense of impending drama or unseen danger, pushing commercial photography into the realm of psychological thriller.
+Guy Bourdin met Man Ray early in his career and absorbed Surrealist strategies into a practice that brought a surrealist, provocative, and often unsettling vision to his fashion work for French Vogue and Charles Jourdan shoes.
+He created complex, mysterious, and richly colored narratives in which the human form, nude or clothed, was often just one element in a bizarre and sometimes sinister story.
+His work explored fetishistic imagery, often focusing on legs and shoes, and was filled with a sense of impending drama or unseen danger, pushing commercial photography into the field of psychological thriller.

 Guy Bourdin